opentracing-contrib/java-jaxrs/README.md

 The only configuration that is required is to register a tracer instance via `GlobalTracer.register(tracer)` at application startup.

 ### Custom configuration
-Custom configuration is only required when using a different set of span decoratos.
+Custom configuration is only required when using a different set of span decorators.

 ```java
 // code sample from javax.ws.rs.core.Application